-- Outriggers should be washed with freshwater, mild soap, and a soft cloth.
-Never use abrasive cleaners on outriggers. - A periodic waxing is suggested if your outriggers are exposed to salt water.
+- Outriggers should be washed with freshwater, a mild soap and a soft cloth.
+The outrigger poles should be sprayed down with freshwater.
+Never use acidic or abrasive cleaners on outriggers. - A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
 A non-abrasive high quality marine or automotive wax is recommended.
 Before storage, clean and wax the outriggers. - During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
-Disassemble and regrease all applicable surfaces on an annual basis.
+Once a year disassemble and regrease all applicable surfaces.